Long Eaton railway station: Services

-On Sundays, the London to Sheffield trains call hourly each way and the Matlock trains every two hours.
+On Sundays, the London to Sheffield trains call hourly in each direction and the Matlock trains every two hours.
 There is an hourly Derby to Nottingham stopping service in each direction, but no direct service to Birmingham.

 Current station

 The usable length of the station platforms is shorter than the Intercity trains which stop here.
-Passengers arriving from London, Derby or Sheffield usually have to get off from the front four carriages.
+Passengers arriving from London, Derby or Sheffield usually have to alight from the front four carriages.
 Cycles are sometimes stored in vestibules away from the cycle lockers, depending on the orientation of the train.

 The station is staffed between 06:00 and 17:30 during the day and has three automatic ticket machines installed externally, which can be used day and night: at the station front and on platform 1 and 2 inside the platform shelter.

-It was planned that both platforms would be extended by up to 10 metres by no later than 2012.
+It was planned that both platforms would be extended by up to ten metres by no later than 2012.
 This was not completed and the platform has not been extended.

 Developments along the Erewash line are expected to bring changes to Long Eaton station.
 A plan drawn up in 2011 recommended a new Derby to Mansfield service via new stations at Breaston & Draycott, Long Eaton West (renamed from Long Eaton), Long Eaton Central, Stapleford & Sandiacre, Ilkeston, Eastwood & Langley Mill (renamed from Langley Mill), Selston & Somercotes and then to Pinxton via new trackbed connecting with the Mansfield line from Nottingham at Kirkby in Ashfield.